Welcome to ProbateLawyers101 Probate Team,Probate Law Legal Attorney Help Exhibit Probate Attorney,Probate Research ProbateLawyers,Legal Help

 Exhibit - definition of exhibit by The Free Dictionary

-ex•hib•it (ig zib′ it), v.t. to offer or expose to view; present for inspection: to exhibit the latest models of cars. to manifest or display: to exhibit anger; to exhibit interest. to place on show: to exhibit paintings. to make manifest; explain.
-Law to submit (a document, object, etc.) in evidence in a court of law.
-[Med.
-Obs.]to administer (something) as a remedy. v.i. to make or ...
+1. to offer or expose to view: to exhibit the new cars.
+2. to manifest: to exhibit interest.
+3. to make manifest; explain.
+4. to submit (a document, object, etc.) in evidence in a court of law.

 What does EXhibit mean? - Definitions.net